 “An indigent person is one whose financial circumstances prevent the person from having equal access to the legal process.”
 Chief Justice Directive 04-04 (July 2018).
 A person is indigent if their income is no more than 75% above the income eligibility guidelines.
 Id.

 If the youth’s nonindigent parents or legal custodian refuse to retain counsel, then the court will order the parents or legal custodian to reimburse the court for the public defender’s representation, unless the court waives the reimbursement requirement.
 Colo.
 Rev. Stat.
 Ann. § 19-2-706(2)(b)(I).

 Waiver of Counsel

-The court may only accept a juvenile’s waiver of counsel if it finds, on the record, based on a colloquy with the juvenile, that the juvenile:
+The court may only accept a youth’s waiver of counsel if it finds, on the record, that the youth: